Global Deadline Extensions & Updates

 • For services that are not available online, the UKIPO has created an email address called firstname.lastname@example.org which can be used instead of faxing, or posting documents.

-Belgium, Denmark, Finland, France, Luxembourg, Monaco, Norway, Sweden, Liechtenstein (for standalone designs and trademarks), The Netherlands
+Denmark, Luxembourg, Monaco, Sweden, Liechtenstein (for standalone designs and trademarks) – No change for now

 A message from our CEO